4RCAN3/GenPai/README.md

 - If you want to include leet combinations, check the `Leet Combinations` options.
 - To add a prefix to your combinations, type in the prefix you want in your combinations in the `Add Prefix` text box.
 - To add a suffix to your combinations, type in the suffic you want in your combinations in the `Add Suffix` text box.
 - To add the combinations of prefix and suffix, check the `Add combinations of prefix and suffix` option.
 - If you want to include numbers as a prefix, check the `Add numbers as your prefix`, you can then change the `Prefix Number Length` accordingly.
+(Choosing this will add combination of numerical prefixes for the selected length, if you want to use a constant numerical prefix use the `Add Prefix` text box)
 - If you want to include numbers as a suffix, check the "Add numbers as your suffix", you can then change the `Suffix Number Length` accordingly.
+(Choosing this will add combination of numerical suffixes for the selected length, if you want to use a constant numerical suffix use the `Add Suffix` text box)

 ###### If you want to generate a WordList as well, check the `Generate a word list` option.
 - If you want to include numbers in the word list, check the `Include Number` option.